Will I pass a frontend interview? What hiring teams test before the “hard” questions

 The scary part is rarely syntax-it is how you reason under follow-ups.
 Strong candidates sound like owners: they name tradeoffs, edge cases, and what they would measure after shipping.

-For a one-session benchmark first, use the “will I pass an interview” challenge, then a focused interview test run to see where you rush or over-explain, and the same role in a mock interview for the narrative version with adaptive questions.
+For a one-session benchmark first, use the “will I pass an interview” challenge, then a focused interview test run to see where you rush or over-explain, and the same role in a interview practice for the narrative version with adaptive questions.

 If you are guessing whether you are “ready,” make readiness measurable: one crisp story, one small UI/perf tradeoff, and one honest failure.
 Repeat until the answers feel boring-that is when interviews feel easier.